MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/control-runbook-activities.md

 4. Select **Finish**.

-    Every time the runbook is started, it checks the schedule to verify that it is allowed to run.
-If it isn't allowed to run, it stops and does not restart until the next time it is started.
+    Every time the runbook is started, it checks the schedule to verify that it's allowed to run.
+If it isn't allowed to run, it stops and doesn't restart until the next time it's started.

 ### To remove a schedule from a runbook